 Hip labral tear

-A hip labral tear involves the ring of cartilage (labrum) that follows the outside rim of the socket of your hip joint.
-In addition to cushioning the hip joint, the labrum acts like a rubber seal or gasket to help hold the ball at the top of your thighbone securely within your hip socket.
+A hip labral tear involves the ring of cartilage (labrum) that follows the outside rim of the hip joint socket.
+Besides cushioning the hip joint, the labrum acts like a rubber seal or gasket to help hold the ball at the top of the thighbone securely within the hip socket.

 Many hip labral tears cause no signs or symptoms.
-Occasionally, however, you may experience one or more of the following:
+Some people, however, have one or more of the following:

-- A locking, clicking or catching sensation in your hip joint
+- A locking, clicking or catching sensation in the hip joint

-- Stiffness or limited range of motion in your hip joint
+- Stiffness or limited range of motion in the hip joint

 When to see a doctor

 Seek medical attention if symptoms worsen or don't improve within six weeks.

 The cause of a hip labral tear might be: